Congratulations! And thank you for choosing The Cambridge for your mortgage.

 Well, because you have a mortgage with The Cambridge, borrowing is more straightforward.

 We can agree extra borrowing to suit your circumstances and, when the money has been paid to you, we'll adjust your monthly payment.
-A solicitor will need to be instructed if you want to borrow over £50,000.
+A Solicitor may need to be instructed in some cases.

-Before agreeing your new loan, we will need to be satisfied that you can afford the payments.
+Before agreeing your new loan, we'll need to be satisfied that you can afford the payments.
 Your Mortgage Adviser will ask you to bring confirmation of your existing income and other outgoings.

 Switching your mortgage